bbauska/TUMx-DWAPNx/README.md

 </p>

 Wait a minute!
 We invoke innerAdd after add function has been invoked, right?
-It\'s done, it\'s over.
+It&apos;s done, it&apos;s over.
 So, how can innerAdd access variable X?

 To understand that we need to understand the idea of closures.

 JavaScript inner function has access to outer variables even when an outer function has been run.

-We can say that a function \*encloses\* its environment.
+We can say that a function &ast;encloses&ast; its environment.

-Thus, a closure is function plus function\'s context.
+Thus, a closure is function plus function&apos;s context.
 Immediately invoked function expressions are very often used together with closures in JavaScript.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->